 Professor Oliver's son, Bill, took charge of the winery in 1983.
 He focused on enhancing the visitor experience by increasing wine quality and variety, establishing gardens and providing great customer service.
 Sales grew steadily in the 80s, reaching 25,000 cases by 1990.

-While retail sales marked the greatest growth prior to 2000, subsequent years saw tremendous growth in wine sold through wholesale channels.
 Major facility expansions occurred in 2002 and 2007 making Oliver Winery one of the largest wineries in the eastern United States.
 In 2002, interstate expansion began as Kentucky became the first state outside of Indiana to offer Oliver wines.
-By 2008, we had distribution in 14 states and total case sales exceeded 270,000 cases.